LethalCompanyCommunity/ModdingWiki/docs/dev/apis/lethallib/custom-enemies/unity-project.md

 The dll file of this mod also needs to be there so we can reference ToiletLeechAI from a component of the Toilet Leech prefab in Unity.
 We need to do this via a dll file, we cannot just copy and paste the ToiletLeechAI.cs file in the Unity project because asset bundles cannot contain scripts, and it just doesn't get the reference otherwise.
 You know it doesn't get the reference in the form of a yellow warning text if you launch the game with the mod and you have unity logging enabled in the `BepInEx.cfg` file.

-## Our Toilet Leech Assets In Unity
+## Our Toilet Leech Assets in Unity

 ::: tip
 The way we figure out how enemies are configured in Unity is done by looking at the Asset Ripper's Unity project output of the game files.
 You can use [AssetRipper Guid Patcher](https://github.com/ChrisFeline/AssetRipperGuidPatcher) to get a Unity project based on the game files!